day8/re-frame-async-flow-fx/README.md

 `dispatch` would work too, except it runs the handler **later**.
 So, we'd have to then code defensively in our subscriptions and views, guarding against having an uninitialised `app-db`.

-This case is the only case I know of where `dispatch-sync` should be used over `dispatch`.
+This is the only known case where you should use `dispatch-sync` over `dispatch`.

 ### Design Philosophy